 There are a number of law blogs ("blawgs") in specialized subject areas written by attorneys, professors, judges, students, and other legal specialists.
 Use the links below to find a blog of an interest.

-Twitter is very popular in the legal sector.
-You can search Twitter by keyword to find recent tweets on a topic, or use the directory below to search.
+Twitter is popular in the legal sector.
+You can search Twitter by keyword to find recent tweets on a topic, or use the directories below to find lawyers and law professors who tweet.

 Finding a topic is the first and often the most vexing challenge for law students writing a paper, note or comment for a class or law review.
 Choosing a paper topic that is neither too broad nor too narrow, both pertinent and topical, and not over nor under written about can be an exercise in frustration.
 Here we present a number of strategies to help you find the right topic for your law school paper.